dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - You should not commit the venv on Github.
     * you can use .gitignore

-- You should commit the "requirements.txt", which would help other developers create the necessary environment to run your project (there is no need to commit the entire env, as written above).
+- You should commit the "requirements.txt", which would help other developers create the necessary environment to run your project (there is no need to commit the entire venv, as written above).

 - To create a venv workspace with your existing installed global-system packages:
 After having created your project directory at which the venv will take place, type: